alexcrea/CustomAnvil/README.md

 ca.color.code: Allow player to use color code if permission is required (toggleable) ca.color.hex: Allow player to use hexadecimal color if permission is required (toggleable)
 ```
-/!\ version under 1.3.1 use other permission. from 1.2.0 to 1.3.1-A1 use ua.unsafe instead of ca.affected
-under 1.2.0 replace ca prefix by ue and use ue.unsafe. some permission/features may not exist before the last version.

 ### Commands
 ```yml